ACI Multi Pod Overview, Requirements and Basics

-Reference Note: This post is heavily based on the ACI MultiPod latest White paper.
+Reference Note: This post consist of notes and heavily based on the ACI MultiPod latest White paper.

 ACI MultiPod Overview